-Associate Degree Nurses function in the following roles: Providers of care, managers of care and members of the nursing profession: (NLN, ANA) who:
+Associate Degree Nurses function in the following roles: Providers of care, managers of care and members of the nursing profession (NLN, 2012; ANA) who:

-- utilize knowledge from the physical, behavioral, and nursing sciences to guide safe patient centered care. - function independently and collaboratively with the patient and members of the health care team. - use the nursing process to guide practice and develop plans of care. - act as an advocate to help patients achieve their personal health related goals. - support the patient's right and responsibility to self-care. - educate the patient about health in general and specific patient related health care needs. - implement therapeutic direct and indirect nursing interventions rooted in evidence based practice.
-(AHRQ, QSEN 2007) - utilize information technology to communicate, manage knowledge, prevent errors, and support decisions. - practice across the lifespan in a culturally sensitive manner within the ethical and legal scope of practice (California Nurse Practice Act, 2010) - communicate therapeutically both verbally and in writing to the members of the healthcare team. - coordinate the quality care of a group of patients during a specific time period utilizing prioritization, delegation and conflict management - assume the responsibility for their own ethical, professional, and legal practice within the guidelines of the Nurse Practice Act in diverse settings (NLN, QSEN 2007)
+- utilize knowledge from the physical, behavioral, and nursing sciences to guide safe patient centered care. - function independently and collaboratively with the patient and members of the health care team. - use the nursing process to guide practice and develop plans of care. - act as an advocate to help patients achieve their personal health related goals. - support the patient's right and responsibility to self-care. - educate the patient about health in general and specific patient related health care needs. - implement therapeutic direct and indirect nursing interventions rooted in evidence-based practice.
+(AHRQ, Wang et al., 2022). - utilize information technology to communicate, manage knowledge, prevent errors, and support decisions. - practice across the lifespan in a culturally sensitive manner within the ethical and legal scope of practice (California BRN Nursing Practice Act, 2021) - communicate therapeutically both verbally and in writing to the members of the healthcare team. - coordinate the quality care of a group of patients during a specific time period utilizing prioritization, delegation and conflict management - assume the responsibility for their own ethical, professional, and legal practice within the guidelines of the Nursing Practice Act (CA BRN, 2021) in diverse settings (NLN; Wang et al., 2022)